 The first week of a listing tends to be busy.
-Sellers will have usually multiple showings, we are continuing setting up marketing and making sure all systems are in place and fully operational.
+Sellers will have usually multiple showings while we continue to market the home and ensure all systems are in place and fully operational.

 How many showings will I have?